UoS-COM1001/com1001-2024-25-spr/practicals/week1.md

 ### 3. Ensure your Sinatra application has been created

-This was part of the [Setting up Codio](../setting-up-codio.md) instructions.
+This was part of the [Getting Started](../getting-started.md) instructions.
 Ensure everyone in your team can clone the team repository and that you have run `create_app` in it, to create the basic files needed for your Sinatra application.